Yoon-jae/Memory-test-game/README.md

 There are 5 stages in game.</br>

-Just compile options : gcc -o gameStart hw05.c -lwiringPi -lpthread</br>
+compile options : gcc -o gameStart memory-test-game.c -lwiringPi -lpthread</br>

 Enjoy the game!!</br>